NSLS-II/scientific-python-cookiecutter/docs/source/pre-commit.rst

 What happened here?
 Your attempt to commit has been blocked.
-The files have been fixed for you---clearing the outputs from your notebooks, but git-hooks wont assume you want these fixes committed.
+The files have been fixed for you---clearing the outputs from your notebooks, but git-hooks won't assume you want these fixes committed.
 Before trying again to commit, you must add those fixes to the "staged" changes::

     # Stage again to include the fixes that we just applied (the cleared output areas).